gbairros/gbairros/README.md

 <h3> 👨🏻‍💻 About Me </h3>
 <ul>
 <li>🤔 &nbsp; Exploring new technologies and developing software solutions.</li>
-<li>💼 &nbsp; Working as a Cloud Archtect at Serpro - Federal Data Processing Service</li>
+<li>💼 &nbsp; Working as a Cloud Architect at Serpro - Federal Data Processing Service</li>
 <li>🌱 &nbsp; Learning more about Cloud Architecture, IaC and Sofware Development.</li>
 <li>Professor at SENAC and Uniftec/FTec</li>
 </ul>